sharkdp/vivid/README.md

 ![vivid](doc/vivid.png)
 <br><br>

-*vivid* is a manager for `LS_COLORS` expressions to control the colorized output of [`ls`](https://www.gnu.org/software/coreutils/manual/html_node/ls-invocation.html#ls-invocation), [`tree`](http://mama.indstate.edu/users/ice/tree/), [`fd`](https://github.com/sharkdp/fd), etc.
+*vivid* is a manager for `LS_COLORS` expressions that control the colorized output of [`ls`](https://www.gnu.org/software/coreutils/manual/html_node/ls-invocation.html#ls-invocation), [`tree`](http://mama.indstate.edu/users/ice/tree/), [`fd`](https://github.com/sharkdp/fd), etc.

 It uses a YAML-based configuration format for the [filetype-database](config/filetypes.yml) and the [color themes](themes/molokai.yml).
 In contrast to [`dircolors`](https://www.gnu.org/software/coreutils/manual/html_node/dircolors-invocation.html#dircolors-invocation), the database and the themes are organized in different files.
-This allows different users to choose different themes.
+This allows users to choose and customize color themes independent from the content.
 Instead of using (cryptic) ANSI escape codes, colors can be specified in the `RRGGBB` format and will be translated to either truecolor (24-bit) ANSI codes or 8-bit codes for older terminal emulators.

 #### Usage
 ``` bash